-The new Foreign Investment Law (“FIL”) was passed and published on March 15, 2019 and will take into effect on January 1, 2020.
+The new China Foreign Investment Law (“FIL”) was passed and published on March 15, 2019 and will take into effect on January 1, 2020.
 The FIL is composed of six chapters, mainly focusing on the national treatment of foreign investment, including the promotion and protection of foreign investment and investment management system.
 In addition, the FIL provides general principles on the information report system and security review system.

 As the first unified law in the field of foreign investment, the FIL will replace the existing PRC Sino-foreign Equity Joint Ventures Law, PRC Wholly Foreign-owned Enterprises Law and PRC Sino-foreign Cooperative Joint Ventures Law as well as their respective implementing rules (the “FIE Laws”).